2E0PGS/nbarc/index.md

 ## Upcoming talks and events

-* February 4th - General Club Night
+* March 18th - Show & Tell.
+Bring Your Latest Project or Purchase
-* February 11th - Space Missions by Dennis (M0IYQ)
+* March 25th - Talk on the Balun & UnUn By Dr. Tony Hawker, G4CJZ

 ## Courses